 Invasion of Privacy

 Current and former employees’ confidential personal information is protected from embarrassing disclosure under Wisconsin state law through a claim for Invasion of Privacy.
-Wisconsin law sets out different forms of conduct that constitute an invasion of privacy; however, in the employment context it usually occurs when publicity is given to an confidential, private aspect of a person’s life.
-If you believe you have been the victim of an invasion of privacy, tell us about your situation and let us help you.
+Wisconsin law sets out different forms of conduct that constitute an invasion of privacy; however, in the employment context it usually occurs when publicity is given to a confidential, private aspect of a person’s life.

 Social Security Disability (SSDI)

 Dealing with the Social Security Administration can be slow and frustrating.
-If you are denied disability benefits, it is important to contact an attorney to help you file an appeal.
-No matter which type of benefit you are applying for, Social Security looks at the same medical criteria to determine if you meet their standards for Disability.
+Social Security looks at the same medical criteria to determine if an employee meets their standards for Disability.
 Allow our experienced attorneys to help you through the disability process.

 Former employees who are eligible for Unemployment Compensation can be denied unemployment benefits if the employee was terminated for “misconduct,” among other reasons.
 What does or does not constitute misconduct is often analyzed if unemployment benefits are denied, as well as other factors, such as whether the employee was actually terminated or whether the employee quit.

 Wage & Hour